Santa María School massacre: The 18 Pence Strike and the massacre

 The acting intendant of Tarapacá Province, Julio Guzmán García, mediated negotiations with representatives of the pampinos (plains dwellers) until the arrival at the port December 19 of the titular intendant, Carlos Eastman Quiroga, and General Roberto Silva Renard, chief of the First Military Zone of the Chilean Army, accompanied by Colonel Sinforoso Ledesma.
 Their arrival was cheered by the workers because a nitrate miners' petition to the government nearly two years earlier, under the previous president, had received an encouraging response, although the demands had not been satisfied.
 But the interior ministry felt no solidarity with the demands of the strikers.
 The ministry relayed orders to the strikers to leave the plaza and the school and gather at the horse racing track, where they were to board trains and return to work.
 They refused, sensing that if they went back to work, their requests would be ignored.

 In the face of the growing tension between the groups, on December 20, 1907, the strikers' representatives held a meeting with Intendant Eastman.
 Simultaneously, a decree published in the press announced the declaration of a state of siege, which entailed the suspension of constitutional rights.
 While the meeting with Intendant Eastman was taking place in the Buenaventura nitrate works, a group of workers and their families tried to leave the spot, but troops opened fire on them by the railroad tracks and kept shooting.
 As a result, six workers died and the rest of the group was wounded.

 The funerals of the slain workers were held the next day, December 21, 1907.
 Immediately at their conclusion, all workers were ordered to leave the school premises and vicinity and relocate to the Club Hípico (Horse Club).
 The workers refused to go, fearing they might be bombarded by the guns of warships which were lined up alongside the road they would have to travel.

-At 2:30 in the afternoon, General Silva Renard told the leaders of the workers' committee that if the strikers did not start heading back to work within one hour, the troops would open fire on them.
+At 2:30 in the afternoon, Renard told the leaders of the workers' committee that if the strikers did not start heading back to work within one hour, the troops would open fire on them.
 The workers' leaders refused to go, and only a small group of strikers left the plaza.